Comparing Intercontinental Exchange (ICE) and Its Competitors

 Analyst Recommendations

-This is a breakdown of current ratings for Intercontinental Exchange and its peers, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Intercontinental Exchange and its rivals, as reported by MarketBeat.com.

 |Sell Ratings